drfisher/csv-locales/README.md

 # csv-locales

-This module creates json files with n18i locales for Google Chrome extensions and applications from a CSV file.
+This module creates json files with [i18n locales](https://developer.chrome.com/extensions/i18n) for Google Chrome extensions and applications from a CSV file.

 ## Installation